char-lie-ho/COMM2216-user-document/docs/index.md

 ## Typographical Conventions

-* For indicating buttons on the page, we will use the format **"Button"**.
+* For indicating buttons on the page, we will use bold text enclosed in double quotation marks, for example: **"Button"**.

-* For indicating a file format, we will use the format _file_.
+* For indicating a file format, we will use italic text, for example: _file_.

 * For image annotation, the boxes denote the area to click, while the arrows indicate selections to make.